dascandy/hippomocks/README.md

 # To-Do
 - [ ] Update documentation with C++ usage model
+- [ ] Fix MacOS integration (changes to [permission protections in ld64](https://stackoverflow.com/a/61924409) mean that mprotect no longer works as expected in OSX)
 - [x] Test and (if not working) enable With() filtering for NeverCallFunc()
 - [x] Enable OnCallsFunc() (C-style mock setting a minimum number of expectations)
 - [x] Migrate test framework to Google Test